Commercial leadership meets deep coaching

 I hold space when things feel vulnerable, and offer challenge to break through old habits.
 I see through polished answers and gently push to get to what’s real because that’s where the real change happens.

-Thorp Coaching brings together the things I’m deeply committed to: deep human connection, turning ideas and talent into meaningful success, and creating the conditions for people and organisations to do good work well, over time.
+Thorp Coaching brings together the things I’m deeply committed to: deep human connection, turning ideas and talent into meaningful success, and helping people and organisations do their best work well over time.

 Most leaders don’t struggle because they lack capability or ambition.
-They struggle because the systems they’re operating in are demanding, fast-moving, and rarely designed to support reflection, good decision-making, or healthy ways of working and being.
+They struggle because the systems they’re operating in are demanding, fast-moving, and rarely designed to support reflection, good decision-making or how their brains actually work.

 That’s where my work sits.